 Talk therapy is also considered a first-choice treatment approach for PDA.
 The exact technique depends on the person and their therapist but may include cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), or acceptance and commitment therapy (ACT).

-- Promote peace whenever possible.
+Promote calm whenever possible.
 Pick your battles to avoid creating additional power struggles or anxiety.

-- Advocate for healthy lifestyle choices.
+Support healthy routines.
 Eating a balanced diet, getting enough sleep, and spending quality time with family and friends can support their mental health.

 Find care with Rula